A Rude Awakening Culture

 7:00 PM Pacific Time: Thursdays

 APEX Express is a weekly magazine-style radio show featuring the voices and stories of Asians and Asian Americans from all corners of our communities.
-The show is produced by a collective of media makers, djs, and activists and airs each week on KPFA 94.1FM.
+A collective of media makers, djs, and activists produce a show that airs each week on KPFA 94.1FM.
 APEX Express is committed to building a broader social movement for justice and collective liberation for all oppressed people, including poor and working-class people, people of color, women and queer people.
-We support grassroots organizing and cultural work that advance these goals, and see APEX as a space for building consciousness and promoting critical discussion about...
+We support grassroots organizing and cultural work that advance these goals.
+APEX is a space for building consciousness and promoting critical discussion about these efforts.
+As part...

 Arts-Waves on Cover to Cover Culture